HBeratGokoglan/MovieWebSiteProject/README.md

 git clone https://github.com/HBeratGokoglan/MovieWebSiteProject.git && cd MovieWebSiteProject && open index.html
 License
 This project is open-source and available under the MIT License.

-csharp
-Kodu kopyala

-You can copy and paste this directly into your GitHub repository's README file.